Daniel Andreas San Diego: Disappearance

 The FBI had San Diego under 24-hour surveillance in 2003.
-He discovered that he was being watched and on October 6, 2003 parked his car in downtown San Francisco, California, walked away, and never returned.
+He discovered that he was being watched and on October 6, 2003 drove into downtown San Francisco, California, before disappearing from his still running car near a subway station.
+FBI agents subsequently found bomb making equipment in his parked car.

 Most Wanted

 Daniel Andreas San Diego was indicted in 2004.
 He became the first domestic terrorism suspect to be added to the FBI Most Wanted Terrorists List, and first animal rights activist.
 In 2014, as part of the FBI's National Digital Billboard Initiative, San Diego was to be featured on electronic billboards throughout California, Massachusetts, Oregon, Nevada, and Florida, and along the US-Canada border in New York and Washington State.
-At one point, the FBI believed he was in the Northampton, Massachusetts area.
+At one point, the FBI believed he was in the Northampton, Massachusetts, area.
 In early 2014, the FBI announced that they had "credible intelligence" that San Diego might be on Hawaii's Big Island.

 San Diego was profiled on America's Most Wanted five times after his disappearance.

-As of February 2022, a reward of up to $250,000 USD was available for information that leads to the arrest of San Diego.
+As of February 2022, a reward of up to US$250,000 was available for information that leads to the arrest of San Diego.

+Capture

+On November 25, 2024, Daniel Andreas San Diego was captured in Maenan, near Llanrwst (Conwy) North Wales.
+He then appeared in court in London for extradition to the U.S. to face outstanding terrorist charges.